 Screencasting and video editing software for the Mac.
 With ScreenFlow you can record the contents of your entire monitor while also capturing your video camera, iOS device, microphone and your computer audio.
 Screenflow and Camtasia are very similar.
 Most hardcore Mac users will prefer Screenflow.

-If you are a Mac user than you should already have Keynote on your system.
+If you are a Mac user then you should already have Keynote on your system.
 If you don’t your best your best starting point for keynote is: https://www.apple.com/ca/support/mac-apps/keynote/

 This site covers everything from where to download Keynote to how to use it and connect to others who are using the software.